-A.2

-Reference Deal Tables

-Tables A.2.1 to A.2.6 present selected deals from the PharmaDeals v4 Database that disclose upfront and milestone payments for products in different phases of development from 2007 to 2012.
-Tables A.2.7 and A.2.8 present selected option deals and drug delivery deals.
+A.2 Reference Deals Tables Tables A.2.1 to A.2.6 present selected deals from PharmaDeals® v4 Agreements database that disclose total deal values, upfront and milestone payments for products launched or in development from 2007 to 2012 (sorted by ascending upfront payments in the different development stages).
+Tables A.2.7 and A.2.8 present selected option deals and drug delivery deals that disclose financial information from 2007 to 2012.